thereal-cc/Grade-Bot/README.md

 View your grades, schedule, and more in Discord!
 This bot is entirely open source to maintain transparency, and demonstrate how Discord's API can be used to access other external API'S.

-## (Beta 1.3 Update)
+## (Beta 1.4 Update)

-- Fixed Bugs/General Improvements
+- /gradebook now shows the gradebook for a specific class (ex. /gradebook 2)

 ## Features

-- View your overall grades for each class
+- View your gradebook (Grades, Assignments, etc.)
 - View your schedule
 - View your general information
 - Login/Logout (Saved between sessions & Credentials can't be viewed by anyone but you)